cositools/cosi-setup/README.md

 ##### Fedora

 The one-line install should work.
-Latest tested version is 35.
+Latest tested version is 38.
+Fedora tends to be close to the cutting edge.
+Thus, consider to stay one version behind the latest version.

 ##### Centos Stream